Graph kernel: Example Kernels

 An example of a kernel between graphs is the random walk kernel, which conceptually performs random walks on two graphs simultaneously, then counts the number of paths that were produced by both walks.
 This is equivalent to doing random walks on the direct product of the pair of graphs, and from this, a kernel can be derived that can be efficiently computed.

-Another examples is the Weisfeiler-Lehman graph kernel which computes multiple rounds of the Weisfeiler-Lehman algorithm and then computes the similarity of two graphs as the inner product of the histogram vectors of both graphs.
+Another examples is the Weisfeiler-Leman graph kernel which computes multiple rounds of the Weisfeiler-Leman algorithm and then computes the similarity of two graphs as the inner product of the histogram vectors of both graphs.
 In those histogram vectors the kernel collects the number of times a color occurs in the graph in every iteration.

-Note that the Weisfeiler-Lehman kernel in theory has an infinite dimension as the number of possible colors assigned by the Weisfeiler-Lehman algorithm is infinite.
+Note that the Weisfeiler-Leman kernel in theory has an infinite dimension as the number of possible colors assigned by the Weisfeiler-Leman algorithm is infinite.
 By restricting to the colors that occur in both graphs, the computation is still feasible.